SAP-samples/abap-cheat-sheets/04_ABAP_Object_Orientation.md

 - The method's return value is then used as an ABAP operand.
 - A chained method call can consist of multiple functional methods that are linked using component selectors `->`.
 - Class attributes can also be added to the chain.
 - In the context of method chaining, constructor expressions (e.g. with `NEW`) come in handy.
-The example class below shows a functional method call (i.e. the return value of the method is used as an ABAP operand), and a standalone statement.
+The example class below shows functional method calls (i.e. the return value of the method is used as an ABAP operand), and a standalone statement.

 The following example illustrates method chaining.
 Find a self-contained example class further down.